 Amplitude

-When referring to an indication in A scan presentation, amplitude is the vertical height of the indication measured from peak-to-peak for radio frequency indications and trace-to-peak for video indications.
+When referring to an indication in A-Scan presentation, amplitude is the vertical height of the indication measured from peak-to-peak for radio frequency indications and trace-to-peak for video indications.

 Attenuation

 Dissipation or loss of energy as ultrasonic vibrations travel through the material.
 Attenuation is caused almost entirely by scattering of the ultrasonic vibrations generated by the search unit.